wemsteral/Notebook-App-v1/README.md

 A working notebook app with one class: Notebook.
 Users can create note, add tag, store note, view all notes or search by tag.

-My next steps with this project will be to transform a 'note' into a separate class from 'notebook'.
-My rationale behind this is improving scalability.
-It is likely that, as the project moves forward, notes may require a number of characteristics which will impact the quality of the current structure negatively.
+My next step with this project will be to transform a single 'note' into a separate class.
+This would improve scalability.
+It is likely that, if the project were to move forward, notes may require a number of characteristics.
+These changes would impair the quality of the current structure.